wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-properties-powerapps/includes/2-modify-controls-format.md

 -   Position (X and Y)

-Here's a detailed look at the **Date Picker** control, including a simple example.
+Here's a detailed look at the **Date picker** control, including a simple example.

-The Date Picker control has a few key properties:
+The Date picker control has a few key properties:

 -   **DefaultDate** -- The initial value of a date control unless the user changes it.